GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	By default, true, missing repositories are created.

+remote.NAME.gitPath
+:	Absolute path to the `git` binary on this SSH destination, used when
+	creating a missing repository or updating its HEAD.
+Set this when the non-interactive SSH session on the remote host does not have `git` on its `PATH`.

+	Only applies to SSH destinations.

+	Default: `git` (resolved via the remote's `PATH`)

 remote.NAME.replicatePermissions
 :	If true, permissions-only projects and the refs/meta/config
 	branch will also be replicated to the remote site.
 These